psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 from the cricket and pronounced, with a composed gesture, the ease and rest of the soul departed for which he would pawn his own soul.
-This I had from the ingenious John Aubrey, Esq.”
+This I had from the ingenious John Aubrey, Esq."
 1 In modern times some doubt has been thrown on Aubrey's account of the custom.
 2 * The practice, however, is reported to have prevailed in a valley not far from Llandebie to a recent period.
 An instance was said